Link to full profile: bluewavevoiceover.com/voices/rosi-amador/

 I’m a longtime yoga practitioner and I meditate daily.
 My husband and I also do a vocal improvisation every morning after we meditate together.
 It’s a great way to start off the day before I exercise.
 And I LOVE to travel, when it’s allowed!
 Can’t wait.

 Any final thoughts?

-It’s an honor for me to be able to represent the Latinx community in my political voiceover work.
-I am frequently hired to be the voice of an immigrant, a business owner, or to voice the spot of a Latinx political candidate who is trying to make things better for my community.
+It’s an honor for me to be able to represent the Latin community in my political voiceover work.
+I am frequently hired to be the voice of an immigrant, a business owner, or to voice the spot of a Latin political candidate who is trying to make things better for my community.
 There is no higher honor than this one, whether it’s in English, Spanish or Hispanic-accented English.